In this multi-post series, you’ll discover techniques and technology to help you self-edit your novel by using Scrivener’s Custom Metadata.

 The Inspector side-bar sets next to your scene, allowing you to scroll the view and update as needed.
 Scrivener’s Outliner can show and edit each data field, similar to an Excel or a Numbers spreadsheet.
-Note: The Inspector example was split to show the entirety of the data.
+Note: For this example, the Inspector’s vertical column was split into two side-by-side columns to show the entirety of the data.

 Identifying and recording the metadata sparks creativity, empowering you to make edits that might have gone unnoticed.
 And it prepares you to do Deep POV editing, which is the next topic in this series.